 - Shortcut method (80 cents per work hour) – available 1 March to 30 June 2020 (this method can also be used during the period from 1 July 2020 to 30 June 2021 but that period will need to be claimed in your 2020–21 tax return)

 - were working from home to fulfil your employment duties and not just carrying out minimal tasks such as occasionally checking emails or taking calls

-If you use this method, you can’t claim any other expenses for working from home for that period.
+If you use this method for your tax return, you can’t claim any other expenses for working from home for that period.

 If you’re studying something that’s related to your work, and your study will lead to a formal qualification, you might be able to claim the cost of your education.